nothings/stb/docs/why_public_domain.md

 // publish, and distribute this file as you see fit.

-I typically place this declaration at the end of the initial comment block of the file and just say 'public domain' at the top.
+I typically place this declaration at the end of the initial comment block of the file and say 'public domain' at the top.

 I have had people say they couldn't use one of my